baeh2010/Algo/README.md

 6- merge two lists of intervals.<br/>
 <br/>
 <br/>
-Finally a main class to input tests to the above alogrithms.
+Finally a method class to input tests to the above alogrithms.